AIA Minnesota Government Affairs 2025 Legislative Priorities

 Education and Workforce Development: AIA Minnesota is actively working to build and mentor a diverse, inclusive, and equitable profession of architecture and the AEC industry.
 AIA Minnesota supports efforts to eliminate disparities in PreK-12 educational opportunities, resources, and graduation rates.
 AIA Minnesota also supports education and job creation for a climate-action-driven workforce at all education levels.
 A workforce trained and prepared to help create a more resilient and regenerative future can boost the economy and create jobs in developing fields accessible to all Minnesotans.

-Rebuilding Communities: AIA Minnesota supports a comprehensive, long-range, inclusive approach to helping areas impacted by civil unrest.
+Rebuilding Communities: AIA Minnesota supports a comprehensive, long-range, inclusive approach to improving the resilience of our communities.
 Policy and funding for recovery should include consideration of environmental justice impacts and community visions and desires, integrate local, state, and federal resources to create comprehensive solutions that address historical and current inequities, create opportunities to reshape communities to reflect the needs and desires of residents, and make space for new processes, policies, and priorities that allow our communities to adapt to changing conditions.
 Policy solutions should also create a strong vision for the future and follow through on funding for completing the projects to make that vision a reality.

 Fees/Compensation for Public Projects: Good design fuels the success of building projects and is essential to long-lasting, high-quality results.
 AIA Minnesota supports policies and procedures within state agencies that balance the need for economy with public funds against the financial health of private sector design firms prepared to collaborate with the State.
 Design fees should fairly compensate architects without requiring complex funding mechanisms to complete projects, and prescriptions from state agencies should not make public work unprofitable for and exclusive of small and emerging firms.

 Public Procurement: AIA Minnesota supports public policies, requirements, and administrative procedures in procurement processes – including the work of the State Designer Selection Board and any publicly-funded agency or organization in Minnesota – that mandate the open selection of architects based on qualifications.
 AIA Minnesota opposes the hiring of architects based on fees.
 AIA Minnesota supports a periodic review of the operations of the State Designer Selection Board to ensure the goals of qualifications-based selection are well implemented by the Board.
-The review completed in 2018 brought forward recommendations for legislative and administrative changes, several of which were made temporarily in 2020 because of the need to work virtually during the COVID-19 pandemic.
 AIA Minnesota will continue to pursue additional permanent legislative and administrative changes based on the review recommendations.

 Supporting Licensure: AIA Minnesota believes that the health, safety, and welfare of the public depends on having licensed, continually educated and specifically trained architects.
 State licensing boards are crucial to maintaining professional accountability and guarding against unlicensed professionals taking on duties that impact public health, safety, and welfare.